yonur65/ctf_public/README.md

 The environment is mostly fixed with the default configuration parameters, but some parameters are possible to be modified.
 When the environment method `env.reset()` is called, the environment is initialized as same as the previous configuration.
-By passing `config_path` argument, prescribed parameters could be modified.

-cap_test.py
+Prescribed parameters can be modified by passing `config_path=custom_config.ini` argument.

 ``` py
 observation = env.reset(config_path='custom_config.ini')
 ```

-Here is the example of config file.
+Here is the example of custom configuration file `custom_config.ini`.

-custom_config.ini
 ``` py
 # Controllable Variables